mukiralad/mitzvot_api/readme.md

 # Mitzvot API

-This is a simple API to access and search the 613 mitzvot, sections of the Tanakh, and to provide API usage for Jewish/religious/historical projects (or anything else.. non-nefarious!).
+This project facilitates the searching through the 613 mitzvot & sections of the Tanakh, AI summaries for daily Mitzvot completion, and more.

 Accessible at: https://web-production-aae7.up.railway.app/